user manual

 I have lots of strong opinions and 99% of them are loosely held.
 I’m always open to having my mind changed and expect the same from others.

 As is common in business, I’ve done the Myers Brigg personality type test on more than one occasion, and each time I’m INFJ.
-I’m not sure that can fully encompass me as an individual, but it’s pretty on the nose in a lot of ways.
+I’m not sure that can fully encompass me as an individual, but it’s pretty on the nose in a few ways.

 I hold myself and others to high standards and I feel disappointment when those standards are not met.
 Age and (some) wisdom is tempering this somewhat but like everyone I’m a work in progress and always will be.
 I get over it quickly and I’ll always try and help.